the-teachingRSE-project/competencies/paper_teaching-learning-RSE.md

 As an area that generally requires a range of advanced skills, High Performance Computing (HPC) is one field where there is ongoing work to identify relevant sets of skills for HPC practitioners and potential paths to develop these skills.
 The HPC Certification Forum has developed a "competence standard" (CS) for HPC that defines a range of skills and how they are related in the context of a skill tree [HPC-CF Competencies].
 Also looking at pathways and how different skills are related, the UNIVERSE-HPC project [UNIVERSE-HPC], funded under the UK's ExCALIBUR research programme [EXCALIBUR], is looking to understand and develop training pathways to support the development of specialist skills in the HPC and exascale domains.
 The project is gathering open source training materials to develop curricula that support the training pathways that are underpinned by high-quality training materials.

  - There are some projects / papers looking at skills pathways - if we're going to include a separate section on related work, as proposed here, this should probably be expanded to include more of this content?
+ - FIXME: include the ELIXIR part here

 ### RSE-related Training Materials

 A wide range of software-related training materials and supporting organisations exist within the research software community and beyond.
 The Carpentries [The Carpentries] is a non-profit entity that supports a range of open source training materials and international communities of volunteer instructors and helpers who run courses around these materials.
 The community also maintains the materials which are based around three core syllabuses - Software Carpentry, Data Carpentry and Library Carpentry.
 The training materials within these areas have been developed, reviewed and enhanced over several years ensuring that they represent best practice in training on these topics.
 The core Carpentries lessons are targeted primarily at the beginner-level.
-However, the Carpentries Incubator [Carpentries Incubator] provides an environment for hosting additional community developed training modules covering a wide range of other topics that haven't gone through the peer review process of the core lessons.
+However, the Carpentries Incubator [Carpentries Incubator] provides an environment for hosting additional community developed training modules covering a wide range of other topics that have not gone through the peer review process of the core lessons.
 The material in the Incubator increasingly includes more intermediate-level training modules.

 [CodeRefinery] is a project currently funded by the Nordic e-Infrastructure and thus active primarily in the Nordics with the goal of teaching essential tools around research software development, that are usually skipped in academic education.
 CodeRefinery hosts a set of open source training materials including both beginner and intermediate level material and organizes multiple highly interactive large scale workshops per year.
 Skills learned from the workshops and/or materials allows researchers to produce more reproducible, open and efficient software and thus promotes FAIR research practices.
 One goal of the project is to evolve into a community project that seamlessly integrates with other intitatives.
+FIXME: elaborate on the integration part if its relevant, else leave out.

 The ReproHack Team offers resources to host events where students and researchers can get together to try and reproduce the results of published papers with the methods described there or ideally with the software provided by the authors.
+FIXME: This is applied FAIR principles elaborate a bit on why this is related for RSE competencies?
+Or do we want to make the point, that this teaches reproducible science?

 The [Intersect] project ....

 [Better Scientific Software (BSSW)] ...

- - Add other related training groups/activities...
+ - Add NFDI initiatives like edutrain.

 ## Challenges
 - Point out gaps
 - What is missing
+- domain application?

 Depending on the specific domain there is a gap between the basic software carpentry courses and the required skills to build domain-specific research software.
 For example, scientists in the field of High Performance Computing (HPC) need to know how to make effective use of concurrency to speed up their simulations and communicate efficiently using message-passing interface (MPI) libraries.
 The same is true for researchers from other domains who make use of other specialized technologies, methods and/or tools.
 To bridge those gaps more specialized courses would be needed like the one mentioned in section [Identifying skills and pathways] for the HPC community.

 Moreover, software development is a craft, i.e. it is not only about knowledge but also requires practical experience.
 Hence we need to create an environment that allows less experienced researchers to practice and gain experience efficiently.
 Ideally, this learning environment would allow less experienced scientists to be guided by more experienced RSEs.
 We know such practices e.g. from human medicine, where junior doctors first assist experienced doctors before they work independently.
 In the field of software development, this approach could be implemented in the form of peer programming, for example.
-The prerequisite for this, however, is that experienced academics get better career opportunities at German Universities so that they don't leave for industry roles.
+The prerequisite for this, however, is that experienced academics get better career opportunities at German universities so that they do not leave for industry roles.

 ## Results

 ### Required Generic RSE skills
 As it stands the RSE role requires competencies in two fields.
-The "R", the person being a researcher, and the "SE" the Software skills.
+The "R", the person being a researcher, and the "SE" the software skills.
 And this hybrid nature is brought about, since RSEs need to apply their knowledge usually in teams.
-Therefore we structure our competencies among SE Skills, Research Skills and Team Skills.
+Therefore we structure our competencies among SE skills, research skills and team skills with key notions being the software and the research cycle and the scientific process.

-We will have to consider the broad variety in the field of research software.
-Still, there is probably a set of skills that is relevant to all developers (versioning, code quality, documentation).
-This could be a Body of Knowledge (BoK).
-In addition, RSEs should be able to adapt to specific (domain) specific requirements/environments which require additional competences (Body of Competences) like communication, networking, (life long) learning, ...
-(There is a paper from David Parnas/Landwehr on Body of Competences in software engineering)

-Also, different software at different stages of evolution requires different skills (CI, larger application architectures, ...)

-**ADD YOUR COMPETENCIES HERE.
-SPECIALIZATIONS BELOW**
+Since these skills are meant to be relevant in a broad setting and form the foundation for a specific specialization.
+We elaborate on some facets in tables.

 #### Software Engineering Skills
 There are lots of software engineering curricula out there, that try to define which tasks a software engineer should be able to perform.